Witiko/doctoral-thesis/main.md

 techniques they use for the retrieval, and the different objectives that they have to fulfill.

-In this chapter, I will describe the following:
+↑ In this chapter, I'll describe the background of math information retrieval:

 - In Section \vref{sec:digital-mathematical-libraries}, I will describe digital mathematical libraries as the main application of math information